qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 -  **qa \| test instance \| Can skip without comment** *Allows a user to skip tests without adding a comment*
--  **qa \| test list instance \| Can add test list instance** *Required for all users who will be performing QA*
+-  **qa \| test list instance \| Can add test list instance** *Required for all users who will be performing QC*
 -  **qa \| test list instance \| Can perform subset of tests** *Allows a user to perform only a subset of test categories when performing a test list*